DevEntheus/Zynq-UltraScale-Plus-MPSoC-Arch-Linux/README.md

 ![System information](Images/arch_linux_kria.jpg "System information")

 ### Installing fgpautil
 The fgpautil package is required to load the FPGA bitstream.
-To install the fgpautil make the following steps:
+To install the fgpautil, perform the following steps:
 Copy the fgpautil folder to the home directory using SFTP.
 Then go to the fgpautil folder and execute the following commands:
 ```bash
 [vtuser@kria-kv260 ~]$ cd fgpautil